top of page

 Revision Pass Composite

-After rendering out the tracked composite animation from Nuke, I used After Effects to add a final touch to it by adding some dust particles and a subtle vignette to fit the narrative-driven "Just Moved In" vibe.
+After rendering the tracked composite animation from Nuke, I brought it into After Effects for final touches: adding dust particles and a subtle vignette to enhance the narrative-driven "Just Moved In" atmosphere.

-Tracking in 3D can be a bit tricky and there were a lot of roto and tracking needed in the design of the composite.
-I started from tracking the 3D scene with the camera tracker 3D using .abc files exported from my C4D file.
-Then I roto-ed the parts that would be visible on the boxes with color managements and matching the lighting and shadows.
+Tracking in 3D can be quite challenging, and this project required extensive roto and tracking work during the compositing process.
+I began by tracking the 3D scene using the Camera Tracker 3D, working with .abc files exported from my Cinema 4D project.
+I then rotoscoped the areas that would appear on the boxes, carefully managing color and matching the lighting and shadows for a seamless look.

 Final Animation with Audio